 Common household hazardous waste products include items such as fluorescent bulbs and tubes, home cleaning products, home maintenance products, motor oil and antifreeze, paint, and yard and garden care products.
 The Hazardous Materials Management Facility accepts wastes from residents and businesses in Boulder and Broomfield counties.

-Shop here first for free reusable products available during regular hours of operation.
+Shop the Reuse Area first for free reusable products available during regular hours of operation.

 Three short educational videos titled Hazardous Waste Overview, Paint Recycling & Disposal, and Toxic Products.